 - Stalking: Persistent unwanted surveillance, following, or harassment that instills fear.

-If you hire a Combs Waterkotte Drexel, MO domestic violence defense lawyer, you aren’t just selecting the leading defense team in and around Drexel, MO – you’re protecting your rights, your freedom, and your future.
-In addition to experienced domestic violence defense lawyers, our legal team is available 24/7 and provides expertise in the following areas for residents in Drexel and beyond:
+If you choose a Combs Waterkotte domestic violence defense lawyer in or around Drexel, MO, you aren’t just selecting the leading defense team in and around Drexel, MO – you are safeguarding your rights, your freedom, and your future.
+In addition to esteemed domestic violence defense lawyers, our staff is available 24/7 and offers expertise in the following areas for residents in Drexel and beyond:

-Potential Penalties for Domestic Violence in Drexel, MO
+Serious Penalties for Domestic Violence Charges in Drexel, MO

-Domestic violence charges in Drexel, MO carry severe criminal penalties, depending on the level of the alleged offense.
-You could face:
+Domestic violence accusations in Drexel, MO can lead to life-changing criminal penalties.
+Depending on the severity of the charge, you could be facing:

-What a Top Domestic Violence Defense Lawyer in Drexel, MO Can Do for You
+Why You Need a Skilled Domestic Violence Defense Lawyer in Drexel, MO

 At Combs Waterkotte, we don’t just defend cases—we defend people’s futures.
 Don’t settle for a discount attorney when everything you care about is on the line.
 Call us today at (314) 900-HELP or contact us online to speak with a proven Drexel, MO domestic violence defense lawyer.

-What Turns a Disagreement Into a Domestic Violence Charge in Drexel, MO?
+When Does a “Fight” Become Domestic Violence in Drexel, MO?

 Arguments happen in Drexel, MO—but when they escalate, even slightly, you could be facing serious legal consequences.
 In Missouri, any physical act or threat of harm involving a domestic victim can lead to a domestic violence charge.
 Under Missouri law, a domestic victim includes: